vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 short weeks on his new Monotype machine.

-While this Preface was being written, news has arrived that Mr. C. R. Das, President- elect of the forth-coming Congress has been arrested.
+While this Preface was being written, news has arrived that Mr. C. R. Das, President###elect of the forth-coming Congress has been arrested.
 I must sincerely thank him for having snatched an odd minute to write a foreword when his mind was distracted by the